-Tango Controls is the collaborative effort of many people.
-It is a Free Open Source Software (FOSS) project.
-The source code is available free of charge under GPL and LGPL open source licenses.
-The source code are on GitHub organised in core libraries in tango-controls, archiver tools and libraries in tango-controls-hdbpp, and a large number of device servers in tango-ds on SourceForge.
-The source code can downloaded and modified by anybody.
-Development happens on GitHub.
-Everyone is welcome to fork the git repositories and fix or improve them.
-Pull request with bug fixes or new features are reviewed and integrated in the official source code by authorized developers.
+Tango Controls is a collaborative effort involving many people across the world.
+It is a Free Open Source Software (FOSS) project available under GPL and LGPL open source licenses.
+The source code is available on GitLab organised into the core libraries of tango-controls, archiver tools and libraries in tango-controls-hdbpp, and a large number of device servers on our gitlab repository and on the older repository tango-ds on SourceForge.
+The source code can be downloaded and modified by anybody.
+Everyone is welcome to fork the git repositories from GitLab and fix any issues they find or make improvements to the code.
+Merge requests with bug fixes or new features are reviewed and integrated in the official source code by authorized developers.

 Tango Controls started at the ESRF in 1999 and has since then been adopted by many sites.
 The following sites have committed to the sustainable development of Tango Controls by signing a Collaboration Contract and committing to financing the development of Tango for the next 5 years (at least):